Uglemat/Malang/README.md

 ##Catch/throw

-`catch` and `throw` are control flow contructs, and can be useful if you're in a deep recursion and want 'return' some special value, for example to signify an error.
+`catch` and `throw` are control flow contructs, and can be useful for example if you're in a deep recursion and want 'return' some special value, maybe to signify an error, or a successful search.

 `catch` syntax: `catch <expr>`